 All water saturation equations yield similar results to the Archie equation for moderately clean sands (see the aqua color clean sand zone in the picture below).
 However, the results differ in the case of shaly sand (see the pink color shaly sand zone), where the Archie law clearly over-estimates the water saturation (too much water, so a pay zone could be easily missed if the Archie equation is the only model used).

-The figure below compares the results of Archie, Simandoux, Indonesia, and Fertl models
+Comparing the results of Archie, Simandoux, Indonesia, and Fertl models

-The figure below shows the panel to compute water saturation using Archie, Fertl, & Simandoux equations
+Panel to compute water saturation using Archie, Fertl, & Simandoux equations

-The figure below shows the calculation of water saturation using Poupon-Leveaux (Indonesia) & Dual Water Model algorithms
+Panel to compute water saturation using Poupon-Leveaux (Indonesia) & Dual Water Model algorithms